 The Chief Constable recognises the costs of salaries of police officers, police community support officers and police staff with the exception of those staff working in the Office for Policing and Crime (OPCC).
 There is no transfer of real cash between the PCC and Chief Constable and the latter does not have a bank account into which monies can be received or paid from.
 Costs are recognised in the Chief Constable's Accounts to reflect the PCC's resources consumed in the direction and control of day-to-day policing at the request of the Chief Constable.
-The Accounts reflect the ownership of the assets by the Police and Crime Commissioner and as such the cost of maintaining these assets is borne by the PCC.
+The Accounts reflect the ownership of the assets by the Police and Crime Commissioner.
 The Chief Constable recognises the employment and post-employment costs and liabilities of all staff under his direction and control in his Accounts.
 The PCC recognises the employment and post-employment costs of the staff under his direction and control in his accounts.
 To fund these costs and liabilities the Chief Constable's Accounts show as income a transfer of resources from the PCC to the Chief Constable for the cost of policing services.
 The Chief Constable will exercise sections 21 and 22 of the Local Government Act 2003.
 The Chief Constable will disclose the pension liability and a corresponding pension reserve for all staff under his direction and control in his Balance Sheet.
 The Chief Constable will also disclose the police pensions top-up grant in his accounts to reflect income received to offset the cost of pensions paid in year.